palmdrop/planck/README.md

 # EXPERIMENTS
 * oneshot shift on right thumb (RAISE) for easy capitalization of letters
 * leader keys for complex shortcuts and one-handed modifiers
+* special layers for variable name input in different conventions.
+Probably totally unnecessary but slightly fun.
 * ~~hold space to enter navigation layer~~